How Much Deposit Do I Need for Car Finance?

 Whether you choose HP (Hire Purchase) or PCP (Personal Contract Purchase) finance

-Most people recommend a deposit of 10% of the total cost of the car, but at the end of the day, it's really about what you're comfortable with.
-If you'd like lower monthly payments, paying a large deposit could be a good idea.
+Some people pay want to pay a deposit of 10% of the total cost of the car, but at the end of the day, it's really about what you're comfortable with.
+If you'd like to try and lower your monthly payments, paying a large deposit could be a good idea.

 Another thing to consider is the type of finance you’d like.
 With Hire Purchase (HP) finance, you'll usually be required to pay a higher deposit.
 On the other hand, with Personal Contract Purchase (PCP) finance, the deposit amount will often be lower.
 This is because, with PCP deals, the value of the car is deferred into the optional final payment (known as a balloon payment) at the end of your PCP finance.